d2foundry/hot-metal/docs/calculations/reload.md

 ---
-description: Learn more about how we test and calculate weapon range
+description: Learn more about how we test and calculate weapon reload
 ---

 # Reload